Trading USD/CHF

 Day trading on the USD/CHF currency pair promises volatility, volume and liquidity.
 However, generating profits can prove challenging as the Swiss franc is seen as a safe-haven currency.

 You will need to use in-depth technical analysis, calling on charts, patterns, the latest foreign exchange news, plus a range of economic resources and indicators.
-It is also important you find the right broker for your needs, who will facilitate fast and cost-effective trading.
+It is also important you find the best forex trading platform for your needs, who will facilitate fast and cost-effective trading.

 If you can do all of the above, then you’re one step closer to joining the likes of hugely successful forex traders, such as George Soros and Richard Dennis.